aeraglyx/ahk/README.md

 This is the script that calls other sub-scripts and contains the most important hotkeys.

 Some of the functionality:
+- Quick app launcher (includes finding the newest Blender version)
-- Quick search on Google, Wolfram Alpha, YouTube, Spotify
+- Search on Google, Wolfram Alpha, YouTube, Spotify
 - Switches for Night light & Focus assist
 - Hotkeys for AE, LaTeX, Python
 - Hotstrings for `≤`, `≥`, `≈`, `≠`, `±`
 - Reloading Blender and copying folders for addon development
 - Multiplicative volume control
+- GUI for what song is playing and volume
 - Etc.